Fatemehfaa/fatemehfaa.github.io/_pages/about_fatemeh.md

----
-layout: about
-title: about
-permalink: /

-profile:
-  align: right
-  image: avatar.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >

-news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
----

 # 👩‍💻 About Me

 Hello!
 I'm a passionate **Java Software Developer** with a year of experience crafting scalable and high-quality applications.
 My journey in software development started with a love for solving complex problems, and today, I bring that drive to every project I work on.